Azure/durabletask/samples/Correlation.Samples/docs/overview.md

 ### [TelemetryActivator](../TelemetryActivator.cs)

 TelemetryActivator has a responsibility to track telemetry.
 Work with CorrelationTraceClient with giving Lambda to activate Application Insights.
 This class is a client-side implementation.
-So this class is **NOT** included in DrableTask namespaces.
+So this class is **NOT** included in DurableTask namespaces.

 ### [DurableTaskCorrelationTelemetryInitializer](../DurableTaskCorrelationTelemetryInitializer.cs)